 Neptune’s Cave sits on Sardinia’s north-western tip and is the most famous of Sardinia’s multitude of caves.
 With 1308 steps down and up, it will certainly give you a workout!

-If you’re looking for interesting, relatively cheap and child friendly activities to do whilst on Sardinia, the caves are intriguing in a goblin type of way!
-And you don’t even have to walk down the steps, if you don’t want to but it is a great way to wear out the kids!
+If you’re looking for interesting, relatively cheap and child-friendly activities to do whilst on Sardinia, the caves are intriguing in a goblin-type way!
+And you don’t even have to walk down the steps if you don’t want to but it is a great way to wear out the kids!

 Read on for more info.

 The cave, like many others in the region, sits on the north-western spit of Sardinia near Alghero and Bosa.
 We spent just over a month on Sardinia so if you’re looking for more suggestions on things to do, don’t forget to have a look at our other posts at the bottom of the page.

 We really liked Sardinia and would recommend it to families as a wonderful place to both holiday and live.

 For those wishing to walk down the steps, there is no specific car park.
 Parking is on each side of the road.
 We did see an RV attempting to turn around close to where the steps start and having some difficulties due to its size.
 There were some considerable road works happening whilst we visited so it’s possible a new road or car park is being built.

 I would not recommend parking in the car park if you wish to climb the steps – unless you’re looking for an ultra workout?!

 You’ll need a car to visit the cave.
 Click here to see how much that might cost